AdobeDocs/experience-platform.en/help/dashboards/guides/destinations.md

 ## (Alpha) Optional destination widgets

 Adobe provides multiple widgets to assess the completeness of the segments available for your data analysis.
 These widgets are **not** added to the destinations dashboard by default.
-To enable them, you must [modify your dashboard](../customize/modify.md).
-Please refer to the documentation for detailed instructions on how to do this.
+To learn how to enable these optional widgets, please read the guide on [modifying your dashboard](../customize/modify.md).

 To learn more about each of these optional widgets, select the name of a widget from the following list: